zseen/cs50/Week4/speller/README.md

 Then `time_check` logs the amount of time it took the program to complete the check.

 Finally, the spelling of the word is checked, and if it is misspelled, it gets printed and the `misspellings` counter is incremented.
-Then the character position `index` is reset to 0, so that the loop starts checking the next word .
+Then the character position `index` is reset to 0, so that the loop starts checking the next word.

 ## Why do you think we used `fgetc` to read each word's characters one at a time rather than use `fscanf` with a format string like `"%s"` to read whole words at a time?
 Put another way, what problems might arise by relying on `fscanf` alone?